We are your group for growth.

 Is this a substitute for therapy or medical advice?

-Yes.
+Yes, we offer individualized coaching.
 We have ICF certified coaches who specialize in ADHD and neurodiversity in general.
-This is a fee for service.
 We work both in-person and online.
 Click here to access our booking calendar.
 Pricing is $150 for one hour.
 We always provide invoices/receipts for you to submit, as many companies now offer employees wellness benefits.
 Please note, if your need for coaching is high and the price is a barrier for you please contact me directly and we will collaboratively find a way to support you.

 How can I verify that a coach has ICF credentialing?

 There are two places, both are on the ICF website (international coaching federation).
 This can be confusing, so I will be transparent.
-One lists all ICF certified coaches and the other, the page that they promote, coaches must pay to be on.
+One lists all ICF certified coaches and the other, the page that the ICF promotes, coaches must pay to be on.

 All coaches who have done the required training, exams and have completed the appropriate continuing education credits can be found on the ICF’s “verify a coach” link located under credentialing on their website.
 Whereas the ICF’s “credentialed coach finder” only lists coaches who pay extra fees for promotion and membership privileges.